-Biking is the most efficient form of transportation on the planet, is a great form of exercise, a great way to see the city, is cheap, easy, and fun.
-So hop on your bike and head to Uptown on the Midtown Greenway, check out the scenery along the Grand Rounds, the Kenilworth Trail, or Fort Snelling State Park.
+Biking is the most efficient form of transportation on the planet, is a great form of exercise and it’s a great way to see the city.
+It’s also cheap, easy, and fun.
+So hop on your bike and head to Uptown on the Midtown Greenway.
+Check out the scenery along the Grand Rounds, the Kenilworth Trail, or Fort Snelling State Park.

 Bike Trails near Augsburg

 At either the Franklin or Cedar LRT stations, you can pick up the bike trail that parallels the light rail tracks.
 Heading south on that trail takes you to the Midtown Greenway.
 Heading north takes you downtown to the Metrodome and close to the West River Parkway.

 The Midtown Greenway is a gem of a trail that runs east-west a block north of Lake Street between the river and the Chain of Lakes.

 Bikes: For city bicycle commuting, there are all sorts of bikes you can use from custom city commuting bikes, to touring bikes, recumbents, or even the locally famous “tall bikes.”

 It’s up to your personal taste, but nothing fancy is necessary.
 Mountain bikes aren’t the most efficient for city streets, unless you’re riding in the snow or like riding off road as well.
 Otherwise a touring or commuting bike with smaller tires is more efficient than the knobby mountain bike tires.

 - Panniers (the “saddle bags” you can use for carrying gear)

 - Portable pump and patch kit and tire irons for repairing flat tires.